 And she performed well enough at her new club Liverpool to be earn a place in Hope Powell's 23-player squad for Euro 2013.

 In 2009, the centre back was a member of the England squad that travelled to the UEFA European Women’s U19 Championship Finals in Belarus while still a year younger than most of her team-mates.
 Although she did not feature in the Finals, Gemma watched on and would have gained a lot from the experience as Mo Marley

 led the Young Lions to a maiden European title

 The following season Gemma started four of England’s five games at the Finals in Macedonia as they came within 90 minutes of retaining their crown

-Now at FA WSL side Chelsea, Gemma helped Leeds Carnegie to win The FA Women’s Premier League Cup in 2010
+In 2010, Gemma helped Leeds Carnegie to win The FA Women’s Premier League Cup

 , alongside England colleague Ellen White

 , Laura Bassett